We've assembled some suggestions and created new resources to help you support students with their writing during hybrid and distance learning!

 Day-by-Day Lesson Plans

 20-80 minutes per day of mix-and-match activities that can be assigned with a click.
-Activities include skill building, informal writing, and essay writing.
+Activities include skill-building, informal writing, and essay writing.

 Self-Directed Learning Guide for Students

-This guide is for students who want to work independently at home (without teacher support).
+This guide is for students who want to work independently at home without teacher support.
 The practice plan includes 9+ weeks of daily recommendations that students can independently access with a click.

 - Tips for students: Using NoRedInk at home (includes the following resources)

-Resources for using Guided Drafts remotely
+Resources for using Guided writing assignments remotely

 Interactive tutorials

 NoRedInk’s tutorials are interactive mini-lessons that break writing and grammar concepts down into manageable chunks.
-Check out our tips for using tutorials with students remotely, as well as a library of tutorial links that can be shared with students, here: Strategies for using interactive tutorials
+Check out our tips for using tutorials with students remotely, as well as a library of tutorial links that can be shared with students, here: Strategies for using interactive tutorials.

 Printable Practice Worksheets

-To help provide equitable learning opportunities for students without reliable access to internet or devices, we've created 20 printable worksheets that cover our most popular skills and can be used in place of a Practice assignment on NoRedInk.
+To help provide equitable learning opportunities for students without reliable access to the internet or devices, we've created 20 printable worksheets that cover our most popular skills and can be used in place of a Practice assignment on NoRedInk.
 The worksheets, along with tips for implementation, are available here: Printable Practice Worksheets

-We'd love your feedback!
+🍎 We'd love your feedback!
 How well are these resources meeting your needs?
 What would you like to see more of?
 Let us know in this 1-question survey.

-Best practices for distance learning with NoRedInk
+Best Practices for Distance Learning with NoRedInk

 1. Assign work quickly with our sample units and lessons

-Looking for ideas of how to sequence NoRedInk assignments into units or to accomplish different learning objectives?
-Check out our sample plans here.
-They include pre-made assignments that you can create by directly by clicking on them, and many of these plans can be adapted for at-home use.
+- They include pre-made assignments that you can create by directly clicking on them, and many of these plans can be adapted for at-home use.

 2. Master skills via Practice assignments